jacobkap/UCR-data-tool/about.md

 My main website is [Crime by the Numbers](https://crimebythenumbers.com/).
 On this site I mostly talk about the technical issues dealing with crime data.
 There's also links to data I've made available on openICPSR and R packages I've written.

 I'm interested in making crime data more accessible to researchers and the public.
-If you'd like to discuss data or like to work together please email me.
+If you'd like to discuss data or to work together please email me.

+The best way to report bugs or make feature requests is through GitHub [here](https://github.com/jacobkap/ucrdatatool/issues).